edwinmeyer/weather-app/README.md

 view displays correctly.

 ## Screenshots
-Several screenshots of normal and error cases are stored in the log directory (for want of a better location).
+Screenshots of normal and error cases are stored in the public directory: burlington-vt-by-zipcode-uncached.png, burlington-vt-by-zipcode-cached.png, burlington-vt-by-coords-cached.png, invalid-zipcode.png, and longitude-in-atlantic-ocean.png
+Access them as e.g. http://localhost:3000/burlington-vt-by-coords-cached.png
 ## TODOs
 The app has a few TODOs sprinkled though the code.
 Given enough time, these could be dealt with, as well as numerous other mostly minor issues.
 Perhaps the biggest deficiency is the semi-disconnect between search by coordinates and by